Business/Corporate Law Research

 THE TRUTH ABOUT SHORTFALL OF INTERMEDIATED SECURITIES: PERSPECTIVES UNDER THE GENEVA SECURITIES CONVENTION, UNITED STATES LAW, AND THE DRAFT EUROPEAN SECURITIES DIRECTIVE (forthcoming 2011, Cambridge University Press [proposal pending]).

-When is a Dog's Tail Not a Leg?: A Property-Based Methodology for Distinguishing Sales of Receivables from Security Interests That Secure an Obligation (September 30, 2013), 82 U. CIN.
-L. REV. __ forthcoming 2014. (with Steven L. Harris).
+When is a Dog's Tail Not a Leg?: A Property-Based Methodology for Distinguishing Sales of Receivables from Security Interests That Secure an Obligation, 82 U. CIN.
+L. REV. 1029 (2014) (with Steven L. Harris).